zacharlie/qa-example-resources/README.md

 The repository contains only a single collection, example-resources.
 The resource sharing collection structure does support multiple collections, however additional collections are not required at this time.

-The shared resources include a single SVG for demo purposes, processing models and processing scripts used in QA workflows, and checklists which demonstrate basic and common functionalities for the QA Qorkbench plugin.
+The shared resources include a single SVG for demo purposes, processing models and processing scripts used in QA workflows, and checklists which demonstrate basic and common functionalities for the QA Workbench plugin.

 ## Installing the Resource Sharing Plugin